buzden/deptycheck/docs/source/explanation/derivation/design/single-con.md

 Since, expressions that are used to the type index value in the data definitions are just type constructor, we can pattern match on them in generators.
 We would produce a value for the appropriate value of the given index and produce an empty generator for the rest.
-Empty generator is available though function `empty`.
+Empty generator is available through function `empty`.

 So, the structure of the derived generator with the given type index would be the following for the `D` example.